To be considered for admission to the Clinical Psychology Program, students must submit the following:

 - Two signed and sealed letters of recommendation from professionals who know the student well (teachers, advisors, professional colleagues or supervisors).
 One letter must be from an academic reference.

 - A personal statement that reflects the educational and career goals of applicants and provides a self-appraisal of their qualifications for the Program and profession.
 Applicants are encouraged to include explanations of any factors in their application materials that might impact evaluation of their application.

 - Current resume/Curriculum Vitae.

 - Official transcripts from all postsecondary schools attended.
-All transcripts need to be submitted directly to PsyCAS to complete application.
+All transcripts need to be submitted directly to PsyCAS to complete the application.

-- GRE general test scores.
+*Note: GRE general test scores are optional.

 Priority Application Deadline - December 15th

 Applicants who submit their complete application on or before December 15th will be given first consideration for admission and will be notified of the admissions decision on or before January 31st.
 Those who are not accepted into the Program at this time will have the option of forwarding their application into the standard deadline (see below).

 Standard Application Deadline - April 20th

 Applicants who submit their complete application on or before April 20th will be considered for admission and will be notified of the admissions decision on or before May 22nd.
 Applications received after April 21st will be considered on a rolling basis for seats that may be available or placement on the alternate list.